-One thing we can count on is my mom’s sparkling cranberry punch, which always makes an appearance if we’re having a party.
-She’s been making the same punch for years, and it has become a family favourite.
+Speaking of sparkle, one thing that has remained consistent during the holidays is my mom’s sparkling cranberry punch.
+This festive drink always makes an appearance if we’re having a party, and sometimes we’ll just mix up a small batch for ourselves.
+My mom has been making this punch for years, and it has become a family favourite.

 If you want serve this sparkling cranberry punch the old-school way, you need to mix everything in a big punch bowl and float a fancy ice ring in it.
 These days, we prefer to just mix it all in a nice glass pitcher and pour our guests a glass as they come in.